 Thanks to Sarah from A Social Nomad

-The Cup Noodle Museum and Factory is located in the birthplace of instant noodles, Ikeda, near Osaka.
-It’s easy to get to and just a few minutes’ walk from the Ikeda JR Station.
-The museum is free to enter and is open from 0930 – 1630.
-The museum is closed on Tuesdays.
+The Cup Noodle Museum and Factory is located at the birthplace of instant noodles, Ikeda, near Osaka.
+It’s easy to get to and just a few minute’s walk from the Ikeda JR Station.

 This museum lets you walk through a time tunnel of instant and cup noodles and takes you through the process of how and when instant noodles were invented.

-The piece de resistance is the fact that you can then pay 300 yen per person and step into the cup noodle “factory” and not just design your own pot, but also design your own flavour of noodles!
+The piece de resistance is the fact that you can then pay 500 yen per person (approx. AUD $6) and step into the cup noodle “factory” and not just design your own pot but also design your own flavour of noodles!
 You start by designing your cup, then walk around the “factory” and decide what you’re going to put in your cup noodle.
 Big and small kids alike will love being able to pull the handle to put the noodles into your pot.

 Once your cup noodle is complete, you’ll carefully put it into the packaging and you get to take it home with you.
 Your own design cup noodle tastes more delicious than you can ever imagine!